This creamy chestnut pasta is a delicious and Italian-inspired dinner idea, perfect for fall and winter.

 They look dusty and rugged compared to the regular type.
 We prefer them as they hold the sauce better.
 They’ll make the best pasta with chestnuts.

-• Garlic: to flavour the mushrooms.
+• Garlic: to flavor the mushrooms.

-How to make pasta with chestnut pesto
+How to make chestnut pasta

 Boil for 50 minutes, then drain and peel them with a paring knife.
 Remove the outer shell and the thin brown skin under the outer shell.
-Don’t worry if they break, we’ll blend them in a second.

 boiled chestnuts